cyberbotics/webots-doc/guide/debugging-c-cpp-controllers.md

 ...
 ```

-On Mac OS X, use rather `ps -x` and on Windows use the *Task Manager* for this.
+On macOS, use rather `ps -x` and on Windows use the *Task Manager* for this.
 If one of your robot controllers is missing in the list (or appearing as
 *<defunct>*) this confirms that it has crashed and therefore blocked the
 simulation.
 In this example the "soccer\_supervisor" has crashed.
 Note that the